luminus-framework/luminus/resources/docs-1.x/clojurescript.md

 lein cljsbuild once
 ```

-A more advanced approach is to setup [Figwheel](https://github.com/bhauman/lein-figwheel) to hot load the code in the browser.

 ### Advanced Compilation and Exports

 During advanced compilation variable names will be munged by the compiler to shorten the code.
 If we wish to expose any functions to JavaScript we have to ensure that their names are protected.
 This is done by using the `^:export` annotation, eg: